chris-huxtable/front_matter.cr/README.md

 FrontMatter.open("/path/to/file") { |front_matter, content_io|

 	# Do something with the front matter and content.
-	# Parse the frontmatter as YAML, JSON or something else?
+	# Parse the front matter as YAML, JSON or something else?

 }
 ```